lecramyajiv/fonts-malayalam-extra/README.md

-Malayalam is an Indian language spoken in the state of Kerala and also in the union Territory of Lakshadweep and Puducherry and is spokken by
+Malayalam is an Indian language spoken in the state of Kerala and also in the union Territory of Lakshadweep and Puducherry and is spoken by
 34 million people in India.

 This is an extra collection of malayalam fonts